-Turn your kids into Little Rangers by taking part in our Big Missions this autumn to help nature.
+Turn your kids into Little Rangers by taking part in our Big Missions to help nature.

 We’re looking for kids of all ages who are happy to roll up their sleeves, pull on their wellies and help us with some important conservation jobs to look after nature at our places and spaces.

 We’re calling them Little Rangers, and we’d love you to get your children involved.

 Our Big Missions for Little Rangers include everything from gathering leaves, to protecting wildlife by lifting litter and feeding the birds.

 Creative kids can build bug hotels too, to provide quality accommodation for creepy crawlies, or get their hands dirty pulling out unwanted weeds.

 Below are some of the Big Missions your Little Rangers can help us with:

 Don’t forget to pick up a Little Ranger sticker at reception when you’re done – thank you for helping us!

 Help us to look after wildlife by carefully collecting any rubbish you spot on your summer adventure here.
 If you find glass or dangerous items please report it to a Ranger.

 Help us make sure hibernating animals like hedgehogs have somewhere cosy to sleep this winter.
 Stack some sticks in a semi-circle and cover over with leafy branches, add some leaves and moss for a cosy bed.
 Show us our den and let us know if anything makes it their home.